tmtmaj/Korean-Chinese-parallel-dataset-for-machine-translation-task/README.md

-# SWRC dataset (50K) from http://semanticweb.kaist.ac.kr/home/index.php/KAIST_Corpus
+# SWRC dataset (50K)

-We remove some erroneous sentences from the original parallel dataset.
+We remove some erroneous sentences in the original parallel dataset from http://semanticweb.kaist.ac.kr/home/index.php/KAIST_Corpus.

 link: